krobelus/rate-experiments/README.md

 checker, a program independent of the solver, can verify such proofs.

 In SAT competitions, solvers are required to produce proofs in the DRAT format, A DRAT proof is a sequence of lemmas (clause introductions) and clause deletions.
 One problem with such proofs is that they can grow very large.
 In order to counteract this, the format is already as space-efficient as possible, at the cost of proof checking runtime.
-The latter is also heavily optimized by including clause deletions for example [@Heule_2013].
+A measure that was taken to decrease checking time was the includion of deletion information in proofs[@Heule_2013].
 Nevertheless, checking a proof can still take a similar amount to solving the formula.

 Some solvers produce proofs containing some deletions of clauses even though the solver operates as though these clauses were not deleted.
 To accomodate